Uniform Capacitated Facility Location Problems with Penalties/Outliers: Capacitated Facility Location Problem with Outliers

 \section{Capacitated Facility Location Problem with Outliers}

 CFLPO can be formulated as the following integer program (IP):

-{{unif-CFLP}} $Minimize ~\mathcal{C}ostCFLPO(x,y,z) = \sum_{j \in \cliset}\sum_{i \in \facilityset}\dist{i}{j}x_{ij} + \sum_{i \in \facilityset}f_iy_i $
+{{unif-CFLP}} $\text{Min} ~\mathcal{C}ostCFLPO(x,y,z) = \sum_{j \in \cliset}\sum_{i \in \facilityset}\dist{i}{j}x_{ij} + \sum_{i \in \facilityset}f_iy_i $

 where variable $y_i$ denotes whether facility $i$ is open or not, $z_j$ indicates whether client $j$ is an outlier and, $x_{ij}$ indicates if client $j$ is served by facility $i$ or not.
-Constraints \ref{LPFLP_const1} ensure that the extent to which a client is served and the extent, to which it is an outlier, sum to $1$.
-Constraints \ref{LPFLP_const2} make sure that the total demand assigned to a facility is no more than its capacity.
-Constraints \ref{LPFLP_const3} ensure that a client is assigned only to an open facility and Constraint \ref{LPFLP_const4} ensures that total number of unserved clients is at most $t$.
+Constraints \ref{LPFLP_const1} and \ref{LPFLP_const3} ensure that clients are either outliers or are assigned to opened facilities.
+Constraints \ref{LPFLP_const2} and Constraint \ref{LPFLP_const4} take care of the bounds on capacities and outliers resp.
 LP-Relaxation of the problem is obtained by allowing the variables $ z_j,y_i, x_{ij} \in [0, 1]$.
 Call it $\lp{CFLPO}$.